 Or to paraphrase the oft-repeated phrase: you took Trump seriously about the cuts, but you should have taken him literally as well.
 You asked for federal spending cuts, and the evil genie gave them to you.
 He just happened to start with the ones that benefited you.

 Appalachian Regional Commission ($119 million)

 Next up on the “up yours, country folks” block: the Appalachian Regional Commission, or ARC.
 The ARC was founded in 1965 as a federal-state partnership between the US government and 13 states that house the Appalachian Mountains and surrounding lands.
-The purpose – and this will sound familiar – was to create economic opportunities in Appalachia and to improve quality of life for its historically underserved residents.
+The purpose – and this will sound familiar – was to create economic opportunities in Appalachia and to improve the quality of life for its historically underserved residents.

 How does ARC do that?
 By granting money to local programs for vocational training, building infrastructure to help businesses grow, training teachers, improving healthcare access – you name it.
 If you can broadly attach it back to “creating economic opportunities” and “improving quality of life,” ARC is probably helping fund it in these 13 states.

 There’s a vocational training program in Winston County, Alabama, funded in large part (almost $750k) by ARC.
 It teaches machining, tool and die, and welding to Alabamans who need job training.

 How about the Dream Discovery Center in Inez, Kentucky, which received a $392,000 grant to help achieve its mission of improving opportunities in STEM careers for local youth, and becoming a beacon for youth/education tourism in the future?